Earthquake Early Warning and Schools Study

 Earthquake activity in Anchorage, Alaska (November 2018) and Ridgecrest and Trona, California (July 2019) underscored the importance of preparedness, especially in schools.
 Although published social science research on preparedness is extensive, there is less information on Earthquake Early Warning (EEW) systems and how they are integrated into existing school emergency plans and drills.

-In October 2019, California became the first state to activate ShakeAlert, a regional EEW system that can send warnings of significant earthquakes to areas outside the immediate epicenter location before serious shaking occurs.
+California, Oregon, and Washington are the first three U.S. states to activate ShakeAlert, a regional EEW system that can send warnings of significant earthquakes to areas outside the immediate epicenter location before serious shaking occurs.
 The vital seconds provided by ShakeAlert can allow for automatic shutdowns of industrial and technological systems and prompt people to take protective actions—such as drop, cover, and hold on.

 This research project is working to fill a major gap in the literature by assessing the readiness, willingness, and ability of K-12 schools in Alaska, California, Oregon, and Washington to adapt their emergency plans to include EEW.